wingbotai/docs/pages/docs/conversationPatterns/usingTheVariableInText/usingTheVariableInText.md

+---
+title: Using variable in bot`s response
+section: VARIABLES AND CONVERSATION STATE
+order: 2
+---

 # Using variable in bot`s response

 You can use variable value anywhere in chatbot texts by using `{{name of variable}}`.
 For example, when you want to tell the final score: